PascalBod/lm-vm/README.md

 # Prerequisites

-* Hardware: a 64-bit computer with enough memory so that the VM can be granted 16 GB, with a few tens of GB available on the disk, and one free USB A port (for programming the microcontroller board)
+* Hardware: a 64-bit computer with enough memory so that the VM can be granted up to 16 GB (depending on the development environment that will be installed), with a few tens of GB available on the disk, and one free USB A port (for programming the microcontroller board)
 * Developer:
-  * basic knowledge of Linux (knowing the most common commands...)
+  * Basic knowledge of Linux (knowing the most common commands...)
-  * basic knowledge of VirtualBox (knowing how to create a virtual machine...)
+  * Basic knowledge of VirtualBox (knowing how to create a virtual machine...)

 **Note:** I assign 16 GB of RAM to a VM where I run STM32CubeIDE, which requires quite a lot of memory.
 For many other applications, 4 GB or 8 GB are enough.

 # VirtualBox installation

 [Download the VirtualBox binary package for your platform and install it](https://www.virtualbox.org/wiki/Downloads).
-Version at time of writing is 6.1.32.
+At time of writing, the latest version is 7.0.4.

 Install the Extension Pack: it provides support for USB 2.0 and 3.0 devices.
 The link to the Extension Pack is on the [above download page](https://www.virtualbox.org/wiki/Downloads).

 # Creation of the VM

 [Download Linux Mint, MATE edition](https://linuxmint.com/download.php) ISO image.
-Version at time of writing is 20.3.
+Version at time of writing is 21.1.

-Verify the integrity of the downloaded file (read MATE edition page).
+Verify the integrity of the downloaded file.

 Start VirtualBox, and create a new virtual machine, using the Linux Mint ISO file previously downloaded.
 Set configuration parameters to following values:
 * **Name and operating system**:
   * **Name**: `LinuxMint` (or anything you prefer)
   * **Type**: **Linux**
   * **Version**: **Ubuntu (64-bit)**
+* **Hardware**:
-* **Memory size**: 4096 MB, 8192 MB, 16384 MB, or any other value, depending on the future use of the VM (see above comment about STM32CubeIDE)
+    * **Base Memory**: 4096 MB, 8192 MB, 16384 MB, or any other value, depending on the future use of the VM (see above comment about STM32CubeIDE)
-* select **Create a virtual hard disk now** and click on **Create** button
-  * select **VDI**
-  * select **Dynamically allocated**
+    * **Processors**: depending on your host machine.
+I set it to **2**
+* **Virtual Hard disk**:
-  * set size to 30 GB (specify more if you plan to create lot of projects)
+    * Select **Create a Virtual Hard Disk Now**.
+I set size to 40 GB

 Then set following settings parameters:
 * **General > Advanced > Shared Clipboard**: **Bidirectional**
-* **System > Processor > Processor(s)**: set to 2 if your host system CPU has several processors
 * **Display > Screen > Video Memory**: set it to 128 MB
 * **USB**: select **USB 3.0**